arvydas/blinkstick-python/README.rst

 Command Line Examples
 ---------------------

-Set random color all BlinkSticks:
+Set random color for all BlinkSticks:

 ::

     blinkstick --set-color random

-Set blue color for the blinkstick with serial number BS000001-1.0:
+Set blue color for the BlinkStick with serial number BS000001-1.0:

 ::